davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 of melt-infiltration textures in sample CK-4.
-The apparent polyphase major-element refertilization in sample CK-6 as well as the apparently re-enriched clinopyroxenes across the sample set attest to the assimilation of varying amounts of material after the initial crystallization of these xenoliths, and re-equilibration of major-element compositions after this event.
+The apparent polyphase major-element refertilization in sample CK-6 as well as the apparently re-enriched clinopyroxenes across the sample set attest to the assimilation of varying amounts of material after the initial equilibration of these xenoliths, and re-equilibration of major-element compositions after this event.

 The sourcing of the Crystal Knob pipe from